-I’ve chosen this photo not because of any particular technical or artistic merit, buy cialis but because it expresses the way I feel about living in Nova Scotia.
-My family and I moved here four years ago from Toronto, erectile after our need to live there for work commitments ceased.
+I’ve chosen this photo not because of any particular technical or artistic merit, but because it expresses the way I feel about living in Nova Scotia.
+My family and I moved here from Toronto in 2012, after our need to live there for work commitments ceased.
 The conversation started with “Do we want to continue to live in the city?” and ended up with “We could live anywhere, you know.”
 The possibility of Nova Scotia suddenly became real.
 Certainly, any time we’d visited the province (my wife has two siblings living here), we’d remarked on the province’s beauty and the more “laid back” atmosphere.

 Native Nova Scotians invariably want to know what brought us here.
 Four years on, they (and Ontarians) want to know if I have any regrets.
 The short answer to the last question is an emphatic NO. Oh, there are annoyances, just as there are anywhere one might choose to live.
 But I feel more comfortable and “at home” here than I ever did in all the years I lived in Toronto.
 In part, it’s because we now live in a small town compared to the big city.
 It’s more than that, though.
 Most Nova Scotians – including the “come-from-away” population (or, as one friend rephrases it, “here-by-choice”) – seem more genuine, grounded, and at-ease than what one experiences in a metropolis such as Toronto.